tainn/cordhook/README.md

 - `timestamp`: ISO8601 timestamp
 - `webhook`: webhook url

 All attributes are optional.
-Only a single element of an embed is currently supported.
+Multiple embeds can be populated in a single payload.
 Each method returns a class instance, allowing for easy method chaining.

 ```py
 import cordhook